IdarV/TwitchBotRB/README.md

 When script is running, it will simply reply to "hello".
 More functionality will come whenever.

-This is simply a test project
+This is simply a spare-time
 # Config

 1) Install required gems
 ```
-gem install cinch
+gem install bundler
+bundle install
 ```
 2) Follow the steps in config_example.yml